A Cruel Angel's Thesis: Legacy

 Kara Dennison as "one of the most recognizable [themes] in anime history".
-According to Anime Maru, it also had a significant cultural impact, and its presence "has become a staple of otaku culture".
 Throughout the years, the song spawned memes and parody edits.
 Music anime douga (MAD) began to circulate on websites, with tribute video clips aimed at recreating the song's music and video; according to Comic Book Resources's Angelo Delos Trinos, it has been "endlessly covered and edited more so than anything from the actual anime.
 Even anime newcomers who have yet to watch anything from Evangelion are already familiar with its opening because of its undying online presence".
 Through the years, these parodies spread on the web and the music video continued to be homaged by Internet users through remixes, mash-ups, and covers.
 In 2018, a Twitter user combined the song with a video clip of LMFAO's "Party Rock Anthem"; the parody video went viral and "Party Rock Anthem" also became a meme with dozens of variations on several social media platforms.
-In August 2019, Italian football club S.S.
-Monopoli 1966 opened a vote for its fans to choose the team's cheering song to be sung when the team scored goals; "A Cruel Angel's Thesis" finished second to "7 Miliardi" by Massimo Pericolo.
-The following year, during the COVID-19 lockdown period, a video was uploaded with Italians singing from the balconies of their homes and edited with "The Cruel Angel's Thesis" in the background; the quarantine video also went viral.
+In 2022 Japanese voice actress and singer Aina Aiba named the Evangelion opening as one of the anime songs that "changed her life" and introduced her to singing.